Sugar-coated and sweet — it’s how we love to hear advice and criticism.

 Some of the most important lessons I’ve learned were not what I wanted to hear, but what I needed to hear.
 Harsh realities made me defensive and stuck in denial.
 But deep down, I struggled so much because I knew they were true.

 Part of my job as dating coach is to occasionally dole out some of these harsh truths.
 Otherwise, how else are you going to know?
 Your friends and family care too much about your feelings to tell you.

 I understand your romantic life is a personal and touchy subject.
 So as an unbiased third party I’m here to tell you like it is – judgment-free, constructive, and blunt.

-- When a girl likes you, she wants to see you.
 She wants to invest in you and continue the connection.
-She’s not thinking, “This guy is awesome, I can’t wait to hold off for a month before we hang out again.”
+She’s not thinking, “This guy is awesome, I can’t wait to hold off for a month before we hang out again.

 If you’ve tried making plans a couple times to no avail, it’s best to focus on women who are willing to invest in you.

 2. If You Don’t Meet More People And Improve Yourself, You Have A High Chance Of Ending Up With The Wrong Person

 When your options are limited or scarce, you’re going to desperately cling onto whatever comes your way.

 Too many people jump into relationships with the first person that shows them interest.
 It’s one of the main reasons I believe the divorce rate is so high.